paperbenni/paperbenni.github.io/content/posts/dmenu_replacement.md

 compositor, so I've read a few things about wayland, but I have barely scratched the surface, and it was enough to understand I don't have the time to do that.

-As far as I can tell, wayland is more complex than Xorg for the end user.
+As far as I can tell, Wayland is more complex than Xorg for the end user.
 I know that Xorg was spaghetti, but it was spaghetti which was developed at a time when hardware was limited, applications were more basic under the hood, and memory and storage usage mattered.
-The end result when it worked was simpler to use than wayland.
+The end result when it worked was simpler to use than Wayland.
 Sue me.
 Wayland seems to be an ever moving target, people don't like to just use it, and instead rely on fairly heavy libraries to abstract it away.

 All of these libraries are meant for applications which you open and and then use for a while.
-They're not meant for utilities following the unix philosophy, they're large and okay with 80% feature overlap with some other thing and 40% feature overlap with almost all other things.
+They're not meant for utilities following the Unix philosophy, they're large and okay with 80% feature overlap with some other thing and 40% feature overlap with almost all other things.